getify/You-Dont-Know-JS/get-started/ch1.md

 Another common example is `console.log(..)` (and all the other `console.*` methods!).
 These are not specified in JS, but because of their universal utility are defined by pretty much every JS environment, according to a roughly agreed consensus.

 So `alert(..)` and `console.log(..)` are not defined by JS.
 But they *look* like JS.
 They are functions and object methods and they obey JS syntax rules.
-The behaviors behind them are controlled by the environment running the JS engine, but on the surface they definitely have to abide by JS to be able to play in the JS playground.
+The behaviors behind them are controlled by the environment running the JS engine, but on the surface, they definitely have to abide by JS to be able to play in the JS playground.

 Most of the cross-browser differences people complain about with "JS is so inconsistent!" claims are actually due to differences in how those environment behaviors work, not in how the JS itself works.

-So an `alert(..)` call *is* JS, but `alert` itself is really just a guest, not part of the official JS specification.
+So an `alert(..)` call *is* JS, but `alert` itself is just a guest, not part of the official JS specification.

 ### It's Not Always JS

 Using the console/REPL (Read-Evaluate-Print-Loop) in your browser's Developer Tools (or Node) feels like a pretty straightforward JS environment at first glance.
-But it's not, really.
+But it's not.

 Developer Tools are... tools for developers.
 Their primary purpose is to make life easier for developers.
 They prioritize DX (Developer Experience).
 It is *not* a goal of such tools to accurately and purely reflect all nuances of strict-spec JS behavior.
-As such, there's many quirks that may act as "gotchas" if you're treating the console as a *pure* JS environment.
+As such, there're many quirks that may act as "gotchas" if you're treating the console as a *pure* JS environment.

 This convenience is a good thing, by the way!
 I'm glad Developer Tools make developers' lives easier!
 I'm glad we have nice UX charms like auto-complete of variables/properties, etc. I'm just pointing out that we can't and shouldn't expect such tools to *always* adhere strictly to the way JS programs are handled, because that's not the purpose of these tools.